-The only way Spectrum is better than Xfinity is if you hate paying extra for lifting data caps or if you do not prefer a wide range of internet options to choose from.
+The only way Spectrum is better than Xfinity is if you hate paying extra for lifting data caps or do not prefer a wide range of internet options.

-No, Spectrum internet doesn’t have data caps installed on any of the featured internet plans, making it one of the better bets for hardcore office users.
+Spectrum Internet doesn’t have data caps installed on any of the featured internet plans, making it one of the better bets for hardcore office users.